 Atherosclerotic vascular disease is characterized by a chronic inflammatory process of the arterial wall at sites with disturbed laminar flow, such as arterial branches.
 It usually affects all arteries; while atherosclerosis in carotid and coronary arteries is a leading cause of mortality, peripheral arteries are more accessible for measurements, including risk assessment.
-Narrowing of arteries, usually due to atherosclerosis, is called cerebrovascular disease (CVD), when it affects the arteries that supply the brain, coronary artery disease (CAD), when it affects the heart, and peripheral arterial disease (PAD), when it affects other arteries.
+Narrowing of arteries, usually due to atherosclerosis, is called cerebrovascular disease (CVD), when it affects the arteries that supply the brain, coronary artery disease (CAD), when it affects the heart, atherosclerotic renovascular disease (ARVD, ARAS) when the kidneys are affected, and peripheral arterial disease (PAD), when it affects other arteries.
 Peripheral vascular disease (PVD) includes PAD and chronic venous disease.

 Atherosclerotic vascular disease results from the pathological deposition of lipids, such as cholesterol and triglycerides, within the walls of arterial blood vessels, leading to calcification, inflammation, and recruitment of macrophages and foam cells, and eventual thrombosis.
 Macrophages are not only recruited from circulation, but actively proliferating (Robbins et al., 2013).
 Expression of vascular adhesion molecule 1 (VCAM-1) and intracellular adhesion molecule 1 (ICAM-1) on vascular endothelial cells and production of chemotactic cytokines such as MCP-1 and TNF-α leads to adhesion of circulating leukocytes to the endothelium.
 Platelets are involved in the inflammation by releasing serotonin, P-selectin, and chemokines, attracting and guiding leukocytes.
+Platelets contain amyloid precursor protein (APP) which can be converted to amyloid β by macrophages.
 Platelet-derived SDF-1α mediates differentiation of endothelial progenitor cells into foam cells.
 Locally thickened arterial intima is called the plaque, or atheroma.
 Atherosclerosis occurs over a lifetime and is influenced by numerous factors, including excessive dietary fat, smoking, diabetes, sedentary lifestyle, and genetic factors.
 Atherosclerosis is found in practically all older people, and in most the development of atheromatous plaques is a silent and benign process.
 Accurate method for risk assessment and identifying the unstable plaques is of importance.
 Lipid-lowering drugs, statins, inhibit the progression of the disease.
 Angioplasty benefits the patients in the late stages of atherosclerosis.

 Low-density lipoprotein (LDL) metabolism is involved in the initiation and progression of atherosclerosis.
 Endothelial dysfunction and structural vessel wall alterations, such as the absence of a confluent luminal elastin layer and subsequent exposure of proteoglycans, permit sub-endothelial accumulation of LDL.
 LDL and other apolipoprotein B containing lipoproteins interact with the matrix proteoglycans, and accumulate in the intima.
 Aggregated and minimally oxidized LDL stimulates the overlaying endothelial cells to excrete pro-inflammatory factors which recruit monocytes and T lymphocytes, and inhibits the production of LDL.
 Monocytes/macrophages take up LDL and produce ROS and enzymes that further peroxidise lipids and modify LDL, escalating the inflammatory response.
 Degranulating neutrophils are particularly active in releasing ROS and myeloperoxidase (MPO) which oxidises LDL and modifies HDL already in the first steps of atherosclerosis (Nicholls & Hazen, 2005), and then MPO remains in the matured plaques.
 Scavenging of LDL by the macrophages transfers them to foam cells.
 Apoptosis of foam and other cells may lead to a necrotic core in the plaque.
 Hypoxic plaque core stimulates angiogenesis; immature micro-vessels are prone to intra-plaque haemorrhage (IPH).
 As part of the healing process, tiny calcium-containing deposits form in the plaque, weakening the fibrous cap (microcalcification); at later stage, the plaque and its necrotic core are largely calcified and inflammation is dampened (macrocalcification).
 Calcium scoring is feasible with CT, and the presence of obstructive and non-obstructive atherosclerosis can be assessed with MR and CT imaging.
 Atherosclerotic plaque burden can be measured using ultrasound, CT, and MR.